kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Love poem](../../content/tweets/taru-ann-poem-2.png)

-- I miss the significance of this being connected to what's going on for me, and will only figure out the connection in [March 2024](../2024/march.md#24th-march) when I'm afraid for my life in Valencia and the account retweets this.
+- I miss the significance of this and will only figure out the connection in [March 2024](../2024/march.md#24th-march) when I'm afraid for my life in Valencia and the account retweets this.
-- The two posts are trigger-posts, published at the very moment I'm being terrorized online.
+- The two `@january_myth` posts are trigger-posts, published at the very moment I'm being terrorized online.
 - Was the trumpet teacher continuing to harbor hopes of drawing me into an abusive relationship where he could control me and defraud me of my wealth?
-- Would these posts be retweeted back to me once I was entrapped and could not escape, and then I would know the full extent of the conspiracy and someone would get an extraordinary kick out of my sudden awareness.
+- Would these posts be retweeted back to me once I was entrapped and could not escape, and only then I would know the full extent of the conspiracy, and someone, somewhere would get an extraordinary kick of delight out of my sudden awareness.
+- Perhaps they'd take a photo of my face at that very moment and send it round their *shock and embarrassment* paid-for WhatsApp groups?

 ## The second time I am convinced I'm going to be arrested